jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/index.md

 # Hardware Acceleration

-The Jellyfin server can offload on the fly video transcoding by utilizing an integrated or discrete graphics card ([GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit)) suitable to accelerate this workloads very efficiently without straining your CPU.
+The Jellyfin server can offload on the fly video transcoding by utilizing an integrated or discrete graphics card ([GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit)) suitable to accelerate these workloads very efficiently without straining your CPU.

 ## Supported Acceleration Methods

 The Jellyfin server uses a modified version of [FFmpeg](http://ffmpeg.org/) as its transcoder, namely [jellyfin-ffmpeg](https://github.com/jellyfin/jellyfin-ffmpeg).
-It enables the Jellyfin server to access the fixed-function video codecs, video processors and [GPGPU](https://en.wikipedia.org/wiki/General-purpose_computing_on_graphics_processing_units) computing interfaces provided by vendor of the installed GPU and the operating system.
+It enables the Jellyfin server to access the fixed-function video codecs, video processors and [GPGPU](https://en.wikipedia.org/wiki/General-purpose_computing_on_graphics_processing_units) computing interfaces provided by the vendor of the installed GPU and the operating system.

 The supported and validated video [hardware acceleration (HWA)](https://trac.ffmpeg.org/wiki/HWAccelIntro) methods are: